AryaFardmanesh/TakShop/DOCS/implementation.md

 ### Account Creation

 1. Insert a new record into the `Accounts` table.
-2. Generate a unique UUID for the `ID` field.
+2. Generate a unique ID for the `ID` field.
 3. Store the password using a secure hashing algorithm.
 4. Set the default role to `Normal` and status to `Ok`.